-About this time of year gardeners have entered the tomato tsunami season.
-You’ve eaten them everyday in every way imaginable, but they just keep coming.
-Before you start giving away the fruit of your labor, or tossing it in the compost pile because you simply can’t eat another one before it spoils – stop!
-Don’t waste the bounty that can sustain you for months to come, perhaps until next summer.
+About this time of year, gardeners have entered the tomato tsunami season.
+You’ve eaten them every day in every way imaginable, but they just keep coming.
+Before you start giving away the fruit of your labor, consider preserving your harvest and enjoy it for months to come, even on a cold winter day!

 Preserve ALL Those Tomatoes

-Even the cracked ones, and those with bad spots.
+Even the cracked and spotted ones.
 You might be surprised at the number of ways to save all the tomatoes your garden produces.

 Cracked and punctured tomatoes are not good for canning.
 If the skin has been ruptured, the presence of bacteria could exist in your fruit before you get it into the jar.
-But plenty of those people out there walking around today that are 30 years old or more are a testament to the fact that high temperature cooking kills many forms of bacteria… and boiling for 10 minutes or more is high temperature.
-A lot of lightly damaged tomatoes used to be canned at home, and no one was made ill, poisoned, or perished.
-You have to know what is a possible problem and what is not, and if you don’t – its best to exercise extreme caution.
+High-temperature cooking kills many forms of bacteria, and boiling for 10 minutes or more is high temperature.
+You have to know what is a possible problem and what is not, and if you don’t, it’s best to exercise extreme caution.

 Preserving Damaged Tomatoes

-These need to be frozen, and its the fastest, easiest way to put up tomatoes.
-You can freeze them whole, but they take up too much space, and tons of frost will set in rapidly, which means you’ll have shorter shelf life and a lot more cooking time getting dinner on the table.
-You’ll have to simmer these a long time to get rid of all that melted ice, not very good at conserving energy use!
+These need to be frozen, and it’s the fastest, easiest way to stock up on tomatoes.
+You can freeze them whole, but they take up too much space, and frost will set in rapidly.

 Once chopped to your liking, fill freezer storage bags that best fit your future recipe requirements.
-They come in gallon, quart, and pint sizes… just like canning jars.
-Remove all the air possible by squeezing it out through an unsealed corner of the bag.
+Remove as much of the air in the bag as possible.
 Very little frost can form in there even after a year!
-The bags freeze flat very nicely, and you can stack them in plastic baskets to keep the freezer organized.

-You can freeze them raw, or cook them down by about 1/3 as you would before making soup, chili, or spaghetti sauce.
-Fresh tomatoes in your freezer is awesome.
-If you decide to cook them first – don’t fill plastic bags with hot food – let it cool off!
+You can freeze them raw or cook them down by about 1/3 as you would before making soup, chili, or spaghetti sauce.

-OR – you could experience the delights of slow roasted tomatoes.
-Those ‘sun dried’ things you buy at the store can’t hold a candle to these.
+Those sun-dried things you buy at the store don’t hold a candle to these.
 There’s an entire summer packed into every bite.
 It’s hard not to devour them right out of the oven.
-Pack these in freezer bags too – the pint size, and suck the air out through a straw inserted in an unsealed corner of the zipper strip.
-The less air in the bag, the longer it will take for frost to fill the vacancy.

 What You Need